leylabmpi/Struo2/README.md

 ## Edit the config file

+* For testing, UniRef50 is used for annotations; HOWEVER, UniRef90 is recommended
+  * If you use UniRef90, then UniRef50 annotations can be included without much extra computation via the `cluster_idx:` mapping file.
 * Select a config to edit
   * If creating a new database: edit `config.yaml`
   * If updating an existing database: edit `config-update.yaml`